 Residential and Inpatient Treatment of Children and Adolescents.
 Gabel, Stewart, Lyman, Robert D., Prentice-Dunn, S. (Eds.)

 Randomized sample of adolescents in multiple program types: wilderness therapy, residential treatment, or wilderness treatment centers.
-The study explores commonality of issues preceding treatment which were shown to include oppositional defiance, aggression, family history of mental health issues, and trauma, among other issues.
-Client profile is explored as a critical component in the type of programs available and forecasted growth in industry based on this researched need.
+The study explores the commonality of issues preceding treatment which were shown to include oppositional defiance, aggression, family history of mental health issues, and trauma, among other issues.
+The client profile is explored as a critical component in the type of programs available and forecasted growth in the industry based on this researched need.

 Who are They?
 A Descriptive Study of Adolescents in Wilderness and Residential Programs.
 Joanna E. Bettmann LCSWPhDa*, Brad W. Lundahl LCSWPHDa, Rachel Wright MSWa, Rachael A. Jasperson LCSWPhDa & Chris H. McRoberts PHDb

 Regression analyses were performed on a large random sampling of clients who received wilderness treatment center or residential treatment center care.
 According to the sampled population, strong outcomes were seen more prominently in females and specifically reflected by those with a history of sexual abuse.